DKotov29/c_dns_proxy/readme.md

 With start of program you can query this dns server, for example by command "dig @127.0.0.1 -p 53 google.com"

+When the program starts, it will also recognize config, such as top server and blacklist, which can be changed if it happens as in the example.

 # Used libraries

 https://github.com/arp242/toml-c/